Learning NextJS

 - Standard React way using

-- Using
+useEffectanduseState - Using

-React hooks for fetching data
+SWRReact hooks for fetching data

 Using useEffect

-This is the standard React way of fetching data with useEffect
+This is the standard React way of fetching data with useEffect and

-managing the different states involved with useState
+managing the different states involved with useState.

 import { useState, useEffect } from 'react'